15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 3 Days in Las Vegas: The Perfect Weekend in Vegas Itinerary

-Hiking is only of the most popular activities in Death Valley National Park, and winter is the perfect time to tackle some of the more challenging trails in the park.
+Hiking is one of the most popular activities in Death Valley National Park, and winter is the perfect time to tackle some of the more challenging trails in the park.

 Try the epic climb to the top of Telescope Peak, the tallest point in the park, or explore the badlands around Zabriskie Point.

-Explore the most iconic sights in the park: Zabriskie Point (best at sunrise), Dante’s View (the highest point you can drive to), Badwater Basin (the lowest point in North America), and Mesquite Flat Sand Dunes, where you can trek to the top of the dunes.
+The most iconic places in the park include Zabriskie Point (best at sunrise), Dante’s View (the highest point you can drive to), Badwater Basin (the lowest point in North America), and Mesquite Flat Sand Dunes, where you can trek to the top of the dunes.

 mesquite dunes in death valley national park during a pink sunrise